 To quote Jon Stewart from The Daily Show, “NYC is a bit of a pizza mecca.”
-You can find a parlor on practically every block but not all New York pizza is great.
+You can find a parlor on practically every block.
+But that doesn’t mean all New York pizza is great.
 So what is the difference between “convenience” pizza and a good authentic New York slice?

-In general, a New York-style pizza slice is known for its large, wide, thin and foldable shape.
+There are lots of restaurants that serve pizza that tastes good, but that doesn’t make it New York pizza.
+New York-style pizza is known for its large, wide, thin and foldable slices.
 Its thin, hand-tossed crust is made from a high-gluten bread flour.
-Allegedly, the flavor of the crust comes from the minerals present in the New York City water used to make the dough.
-Most really good pizza in the city is made in a brick oven and has good quality toppings like fresh garlic, mozzarella and basil.
+The word on the street is that the flavor of the crust comes from the minerals present in the New York City water.
+Most really good pizza in the city is made in a coal-fired brick oven and has good quality toppings like fresh garlic, mozzarella and basil.

-New Yorkers are passionate about their pizza and will argue about which is better and thus there is no “best” pizza.
-Below is a list of reliably great pizza pie.
-There are often lines for these pizza joints so get there early.
+New Yorkers are passionate about their pizza and will argue about which is better, so the“best” pizza is truly a matter of taste.
+Below is a list of NYC pizza joints serving a reliably great pizza pie.
+Get there early to avoid the lines for this New York pizza!

 Totonno’s – 1524 Neptune Avenue, Brooklyn NY 11224 (b/n West 15th and West 16th streets)

-If you happen to be in Coney Island and crave a slice, this joint was started by Antonio “Totonno” Pero who was a former employee of the original Lombardi’s.
+If you happen to be in Coney Island and crave a slice, this joint was started by Antonio “Totonno” Pero, who was also a former employee of the original Lombardi’s.
 So good it doesn’t need a website.